freebasic/fbfrog/readme.txt

 To do:
-- Re-add "unknown construct -> TODO" handling
-    + inline functions etc. are likely too hard to translate properly automatically
-    + having 99% good result with some declarations commented out is a better user experience than no result at all
-    * Example:
-         FOO void f(void);
-      Produces:
-         '' TODO: fbfrog: foo.h(123): unknown construct; declaration parser expected identifier but found "void" 'FOO void f(void);
-         ''   ^~~~

-	* need ASTCLASS_UNKNOWN which holds the series of tokens for that construct so that it can be written into the output file
-	    + they're at the same position they would be if translation would have worked
-	    + they automatically benefit from version-specific handling/AST version merging
-	    + much better to put them in-line than to report them on stdout
-	* C parser needs to do trial and error parsing again
-	   * set context (struct/union/enum, typedef, declaration, expression)
-	   * we can decide very early & easily which context of these it is
-	   * remember 1st token position (begin of construct)
-	   * if doesn't match any construct, or parsing of selected construct fails, go back to 1st token and try to find end of construct, and turn that into UNKNOWN node.
-	   * all parsing functions need to return TRUE/FALSE
-	   * token locations become unnecessary? only needed for error reports, but if we keep the tokens as seen by the C parser in the UNKNOWNs, then that's even better than the original location.
-It's not necessary useful to report the original source location (filename/linenum) although that would be nice too.

 - Need some way to easily pass tk locations on to AST nodes, perhaps astNewFromTK() or similar that copies over the location automatically